Academic Milestones: PhD Program by Year

 • a timeline for the dissertation research and writing from inception through completion, including travel to archives; and

-Before Your Thesis Defence
+Before A Student’s Thesis Defence

 10-12 weeks before examination date: